Group-Equivariant Diffusion Models for Lattice Field Theory: Application to gauge theory in 2D

-\subsection{Additional Observables}
+\subsection{Additional observables}

-In the U(1) theory, we compute expectation values of rectangular $R \times T$ Wilson loops, where $R$ and $T$ are spatial and temporal extents across the lattice, respectively.
-In Figure~\ref{fig:wilson_loop_comparisons}, we compare Wilson loops between the HMC and diffusion-generated data with the exact results on a $8 \times 8$ lattice at $\beta = 3.0$ and see good agreement.
-Exact results are obtained using the weighting factors $w_i = \frac{p_i}{q_i}$ to compute reweighted means and errors of the observables of interest, as outlined in Sec.~\ref{sec:likelihood_computation}.
+In the U(1) theory, we compute expectation values of rectangular Wilson loops.
+In figure~\ref{fig:wilson_loop_comparisons}, we compare Wilson loops between the HMC and diffusion-generated data with the exact results on a $8 \times 8$ lattice at $\beta = 3.0$ and see good agreement.
+Unbiased results are obtained using the weighting factors $w_i = p_i/q_i$ to compute reweighted means and errors of the observables of interest, as outlined in section~\ref{sec:likelihood_computation}.

 We also compute \emph{topological susceptibility}, formally defined as